monteslu/nobleweb/Readme.md

 [http://localhost:3000](http://localhost:3000)

-There's not much to the UI except for a button, look in the dev tools console to see some output.
-Or add a UI and make a PR back to this repo :)
+There's not much to the UI except for a button and some simple output messages of the raw data or errors.